• [+] expand all

 Streaming mode is suitable when subsets are on average small compared to the entire corpus.
 Vespa delivers low query latency also for the occasional large subset (say, users with huge amounts of data) by automatically sharding such data groups over multiple content nodes, searched in parallel.

-Streaming search uses the same implementation of most features in Vespa, including ranking, matching and grouping, and supports the same features, with these exceptions:
+Streaming search uses the same implementation of most features in Vespa, including matching, ranking, grouping and sorting, and mostly supports the same features.
+A schema used in indexed mode can in most cases be used in streaming search without any changes.
+The following differences however apply:

 These are the steps required to use streaming search: